tundish/blue_monday_78/justin_19780116_fired/anguish.rst

 [HIPSTER]_

     At City University.
 So then I dropped out.
-And it's not the right time to go back home right now because everyone's at each other's throats about the liquidation.
+And it's not the right time to go back home right now because everyone's at each other's throats over the liquidation.

 [DRINKER_2]_